SegersIan/architecture-handbook/topics/modularity.md

 Given its importance, there are a variety of language-agnostic metrics to help measure modularity.
 There are 3 key concepts: *cohesion, coupling, and connascence*.

+### NOTE!

+> This measuring techniques come from the structured programming field.
+Some of it might also apply to OO and Functional paradigms, however, these metrics are originally targeting structured code bases.

 ### Cohesion

 Refers to what extent the parts of a module should be contained within the same module.
 Measuring how relates parts are to each other.
 Ideally a cohesive module is one where all the parts should be packaged together.
 Attempting to divide a cohesive module would only result in increased coupling, and decreased readability.